 Saving leftover wine and other beverages: Freeze into ice cubes for future use in casseroles, sauces, punches, drinks.
 This works for any liquid, except carbonated ones.

-Relief for itchy from mosquito bites: Apply soap on the area and you will experience instant relief.
+Relief for itches from mosquito bites: Apply soap on the area and you will experience instant relief.
 (Don't know whether the soap is to be solid or liquid.)

 Relief from bee stings: Apply a copper penny onto the swollen area.
 I've never tried this, but I know some who say it works very well.